chrisdothtml/node-etml/README.md

 > A preprocessor that enhances HTML

+**NOTE: ETML IS AN IN-PROGRESS PROJECT.
+DOCUMENTATION FOR ETML-API AND NODE-ETML IS STRICTLY FOR POST-RELEASE AND SHOULD NOT BE REFERENCED DURING CURRENT DEVELOPMENT.
+NEITHER MODULES ARE AVAILABLE ON NPM AS OF YET.**

 This is a module that allows for etml usage within Node.
 For etml docs, visit [etml-api](https://github.com/chrisdothtml/etml-api).
 To report an issue/suggestion, please do it [here](https://github.com/chrisdothtml/etml-api/issues).

 For etml usage with Grunt, visit [grunt-etml](https://github.com/chrisdothtml/grunt-etml).